Cognigy/cognigy-mongodb-helm-chart/README.md

 This is the Helm setup for the Multi-Replica MongoDB architecture.
 It uses the [MongoDB chart by Bitnami](https://github.com/bitnami/charts/tree/master/bitnami/mongodb).
 MongoDB is set up as a 3 node replica set with an additional arbiter.
 The 3 nodes are distributed throughout different availability zones (i.e. eu-central-1a, eu-central-1b and eu-central-1b).
 To accomplish this, the Kubernetes label `topology.kubernetes.io/zone` is used, which is one of the [well-known labels](https://kubernetes.io/docs/reference/labels-annotations-taints/#topologykubernetesiozone) and is therefore present in all major installers or managed services.
 The setup uses an anti-affinity to accomplish this behavior: if the label `uniquezone=set` is found for a pod, there cannot be another MongoDB pod with this label in the same availability zone.

+### Monitoring
+The chart natively supports monitoring through Prometheus.
+The service monitor is enabled in the values which allows for an automatic detection of the MongoDB metrics endpoints by Prometheues.
+Also, Prometheus rules can be enabled for alerting in the values.
+A matching Grafana dashboard can be found [here](https://grafana.com/grafana/dashboards/7353).

+### Backups

 ## Migration
 The migration process from a single node setup to a replica one involves several steps.
 These are described in the following paragraphs.
 This guide assumes the "old" MongoDB server to be deployed in the `default` namespace and will install the "new" MongoDB ReplicaSet into the namespace `mongodb`.